centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/sdks/php-sdk.md

 ### 2 - Apache Configuration

-An example Apache configuration with binding to localhost (example for HEXONET!):
+An example Apache configuration with binding to localhost (example for RRPproxy!):

 ```bash
 <VirtualHost 127.0.0.1:80>